northwell-health/Accessible-Mega-Menu/README.md

             /* css class used to define the megamenu styling */
             menuClass: "nav-menu",

+            /* selector for the menu element within the nav */
+            menuSelector: "> ul:first",

             /* css class for a top-level navigation item in the megamenu */
             topNavItemClass: "nav-item",